Be Positively Powerful Books

 Educators, mental health professionals, and others who work with teens can find additional informational resources on this page.

-Nancy has a background in working with students with special needs, law, digital safety, bullying and harassment prevention, trauma informed practices, and restorative practices.
+Nancy has a background in working with students with special needs, law, educational technology, digital safety, bullying and harassment prevention, trauma informed practices, and restorative practices.

 Nancy is available for workshops and keynote presentations at conferences, as well as webinars and trainings for schools.
 The primary focus of her professional development offerings at this point in time is on equity-based, trauma informed and restorative practices.

 Nancy can provide presentations for parents and teens in Oregon.

 I am seeking greater media coverage of my work, as well as other outreach activities.
 This is because of the importance of the issues I seek to address, especially during the age of the Covid-19 pandemic, the interruption in student learning, and the issues raised for schools and society by the Black Likes Matter movement — long unaddressed systemic racism and inequities.

 This section will provide insight for the media and my recently published writings or appearances.

 Education Week Article for Teachers

 This commentary was submitted to The Oregonian on December 21, 2020

 Here is a link to the recorded sessions on the NCMEC CONNECT training platform.
 I did a session on cyberbullying on December 1, 2020.